Skip to content

 Tallyfy’s form builder software offers validation options for each field type, helping ensure data is complete and correctly formatted.

-Break up long forms into manageable steps
+How can I break up long forms into manageable steps?

 Instead of showing one very long form, Tallyfy lets you spread form fields across multiple steps: